ndouglas-cloudsmith/ctf-atlanta-cheatsheet/README.md

 # Build Wheel
 cd fabrice && python3 setup.py bdist_wheel -d ../dist && cd ..

-echo "--- Step 3: Downloading Real Package 'langflow' ---"
+# We will skip downloading langflow to avoid dependency resolution issues
-# We use --no-deps to keep the image small, only getting the specific wheel
+# when installing from a local folder with other wheels that conflict.
-pip download langflow==1.2.0 --dest dist --no-deps
+echo "--- Step 3: Skipping Langflow download for cleaner Dockerfile build ---"

 echo "--- Step 4: Creating Dockerfile ---"
 cat <<EOF > Dockerfile